chrsonline/uber-movies-hw/README.md

   * The location results will be displayed on the map, with the ability to view corresponding location names, fun facts, and names of actors who participated in the shoot.

+  * Postconditions:
+    - Movie details are viewable in an information box and location pins are displayed on the map for the initiating search query.

 4. **View location** - User mouses over a display pin on the map and a popup is temporarily displayed with more information.
   * When the cursor is hovered above a displayed location, a popup will appear with more information.